avengerpenguin/traditionalmead.uk/content/English Meads/lyme-bay-tournament.md

 Another offering from Lyme Bay, this mead is another of the darker styles spiced with ginger.
 This leads to a warming, comforting mead drink for the colder months of the year.
+The ginger spices means this is a [metheglin](/types-of-mead) rather than a "normal" mead.

 <!-- PELICAN_END_SUMMARY -->